- Ideal for Southwestern and Mexican recipes.

 How to grow poblano pepper at home

-Available from Amazon you can grow poblano pepper outside or indoors.
+You can grow the pepper outside or indoors.

 How to grow poblano pepper outdoors (garden, balcony, etc.)